-This property is situated in industrial area of Pessac.
-It was quite entertaining visit as I found out during conversation with the owner, Michel Gonet, that he's cousin of Xavier Gonet.
+This property is situated in the industrial area of Pessac.
+It was quite entertaining visit as I found out during a conversation with the owner, Michel Gonet, that he's a cousin of Xavier Gonet.
 Xavier Gonet is married with Julie Medeville and makes wine at Medeville properties, Gilette, Les Justices and Respide Medeville (Graves).
 Michel Gonet owns several properties in Bordeaux, among these another property with AOC Pessac-Leognan, Chateau d'Eck in Cadaujac.

 I tasted red Haut Bacalan and d'Eck.
 Haut Bacalan is 7 ha planted with 55% Merlot + 40% C.Sauvignon + 5% Petit Verdot, vines are 14 years old on average and d'Eck is 5 ha planted with 70% Merlot + 25% C.Sauvignon + 5% Petit Verdot vines are on average 13 years old.
-Vinification for both wines is in stainless steel vats and aging in new oak barrels for 14 months.
+Vinification for both wines is in stainless steel vats and ageing in new oak barrels for 14 months.

 2009 Haut Bacalan had sweet fruit and tannin, intense aroma of grated chocolate on the nose, fine structure, velvety texture, fine balance and a lot of charm.
 Fine effort indeed.
 90p.
 2010 d'Eck displayed lot of fat cherry fruit and tannin, silky texture, splendid structure and length, catching elegance and fine meaty finish.
 Splendid effort worth 91p.
 Interesting wines with character and with clear indication of thoughtful vinification.
 Both wines will surely get better in the future as both vineyards get older.

-I did also taste his Champagne, Brut Nature 2004 (100% Chardonnay), which was very creamy and complex.
+I also did taste his Champagne, Brut Nature 2004 (100% Chardonnay), which was very creamy and complex.